ipobletev/streams-opencv/README.md

 ## Configure and macros for .env file

 ### singlecapture.py
-Single capture for all cameras
+Single capture for all cameras and save the capture image in /rec
 ```
 SENSORSTXT_PATH
 ```
 ### savevideo_tofile.py
+Save the capture streams in a video file.
 ```
 TIME_TO_SEND
 SENSORSTXT_PATH